MuyangDu/HiFi-TTS-Duration-Extractor/README.md

-# Hi-Fi TTS Phone Duration Extractor
+# Hi-Fi TTS Phoneme Duration Extractor

-This is the phone duration extractor for Hi-Fi TTS dataset.
+This is the phoneme duration extractor for Hi-Fi TTS dataset.
 The scripts are modified from the LJSpeech data processing scripts provided in [NEMO](https://github.com/NVIDIA/NeMo/tree/main/scripts/dataset_processing/ljspeech).

 ## Reorgnize dataset